 The International Council of Museums (ICOM), created in 1946 to represent museums and museum professionals worldwide, is committed to the promotion and protection of natural and cultural heritage, present and future, tangible and intangible.
-With a unique network of over 35,000 members in 137 countries, ICOM is active in a wide range of museum- and heritage-related disciplines.
+With a unique network of over 40,000 members in 138 countries and territories (2018), ICOM is active in a wide range of museum-and heritage-related disciplines.

-ICOM maintains formal relations with UNESCO and has a consultative status with the United Nations Economic and Social Council (ECOSOC) as an expert in the fight against illicit traffic in cultural goods.
+ICOM maintains formal relations with the United Nations Educational, Scientific and Cultural Organization (UNESCO) and has a consultative status with the United Nations Economic and Social Council (ECOSOC) as an expert in the fight against illicit traffic in cultural goods.
 ICOM also works in collaboration with organisations such as INTERPOL and the World Customs Organization (WCO) to carry out some of its international public service missions.

-The protection of heritage in the case of natural disasters or armed conflict is also at the core of ICOM's work, carried out by its Disaster Relief Task Force (DRTF) and through its strong involvement in the International Committee of the Blue Shield (ICBS).
-ICOM has the ability to mobilise experts in the field of cultural heritage from all over the world thanks to its numerous programmes.
+The protection of heritage in the event of natural disaster or armed conflict is also at the core of ICOM's work, thanks to its Disaster Risk Management Committee (DRMC) and through its strong involvement in the international Blue Shield.
+ICOM has the ability to mobilise expert networks in the field of cultural heritage from all over the world thanks to its numerous programmes.